ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-Microsoft is the service provider for the online services used by the CloudSystem, specifically Azure and Office 365.
+Microsoft is the service provider for the online services used by the CloudSystem, specifically Azure and Microsoft 365.
 The CloudSystem inherits Microsoft’s implementation of controls to mitigate this risk of Denial of Service (DoS) events targeting their services.

 #### Security controls provided by the CloudSystem